What is Acupuncture?

-What Conditions can be Treated with Acupuncture?
+What Can Be Treated with Acupuncture?

-Acupuncture Needles and Does Acupuncture Hurt?
+Does Acupuncture Hurt?

-Patients are often surprised when I show them acupuncture needles for the first time.
-If you have needle phobia or dislike needles when you’re getting blood drawn, you’ll be relieved when you see acupuncture needles.
 Acupuncture needles are filiform needles, in other words, they don’t have a hollow center like needles used to draw blood.
 Needles for acupuncture treatment come in a variety of sizes and styles but are generally much thinner than a hypodermic needle as well.